Skip to Content

 This sockeye salmon recipe will be your new go-to way to cook fish.

 You'll top the salmon with oil, garlic, herbs, and lemon - simple but fantastic flavors that pair beautifully with fish.
-Optionally, you can finish the dish with some fresh dill which adds another lovely kick of flavor!
+Optionally, you can finish the dish with some fresh dill, which adds another lovely flavor kick!

 Sockeye salmon, lemon slices, lemon juice, garlic, spices, and olive oil.

-Toppings - You'll top the salmon with several slices of fresh lemon and some optional chopped fresh dill.
+Toppings - You'll top the salmon with several slices of fresh lemon and optional chopped fresh herbs like dill.

 Olive oil and spices in a bowl with a gold spoon.